ernestng11/touchpoint-prediction/README.md

-# Aim: Based on a customer's profile, predict which type of touchpoint is most likely to result in a purchase
+# Aim: Based on a customer's profile, predict which type of touchpoint has the highest probability of resulting in a purchase
 X value: age, marital, segment, SocialMedia, income, creditRating, aveSpend, nTouchpoints

 Y label: Most recent touchpoint